phill982/Recruitment/README.md

 This recruitment automation system is designed to streamline the evaluation process of over 800 candidates by replacing the traditional numerical ranking system with a more robust and descriptive tag-based system.
 This custom coding solution processes scores, applies filters, and organizes data into a new Excel sheet, eliminating over 6 hours of manual sorting daily.

+# Given the sensitivity of recruitment data, a screenshot from a test file is used for demonstration purposes, ensuring that no confidential information is publicly shared.

 # Old Method
 Process: 3-4 chapter members would vote on each candidate using a numerical ranking system.